catherinezucker/dustmaps/docs/examples.rst

 ----------------------

-We'll finish by plotting a comparison of the SFD, Planck Collaboration, Bayestar, and DECaPS Dust maps.
+We'll finish by plotting a comparison of the SFD, Planck Collaboration, Bayestar, and DECaPS dust maps.
 First, we'll import the necessary modules:

 .. code-block :: python